Momtistic: Autism, Motherhood, and Discovering Myself in Both

 Support indie publishing by buying direct.

-This important book fills the gaps for women whose brains have been ignored for far too long.
+Laura Donovan’s Momtistic is a vulnerable, candid, beautifully written memoir that will have readers turning the pages.
+With great care and humor, this important book fills the gaps for women whose brains have been ignored for far too long.

-— Christie Tate, New York Times best-selling author of GROUP: How One Therapist and a Circle of Strangers Saved My Life
+Christie Tate, New York Times bestselling author of Group: How One Therapist and a Circle of Strangers Saved My Life